-* The UK blue chip index rose to a one-week high in the previous session, with gains in financial stocks pushing the index towards major technical resistance levels.
+* The UK blue chip index rose the previous session, with gains in financial stocks pushing the index towards major technical resistance levels.
 It closed 24.72 points, or 0.4 percent, higher at 6,755.45 points.

 * GLENCORE XSTRATA - The company’s Pasar copper smelter in the Philippines plans to restart as soon as January 15, after being damaged by Typhoon Haiyan in November, two sources said on Wednesday.

 * British high street stores offered their biggest pre-Christmas discounts in at least seven years last month, industry figures showed on Wednesday, highlighting tough trading conditions despite an improving economy.

 * PERSIMMON - The British housebuilder said full year revenues jumped 21 percent.

 * BAE SYSTEMS - The company chose Jerry DeMuro to head its U.S. business, pinning its hopes on the former General Dynamics executive to steer the weapons maker through U.S. military cuts that are expected to bite over the next decade.